skittlexyz/templates/README.md

 ```
 > &nbsp;📌 To use it, you must have Git installed and configured in your environment variable path.

 You can also submit your own templates to this project by contacting me.
-My contact info is on my [profile](https://github.com/skittlexyz) README.
+My contact info is on my [profile](https://github.com/skittlexyz).
 Thanks for using and reading!
 Feel free to open an issue or contact me for improvements and/or comments.